Covid 19 coronavirus: Bumper to bumper cars after fears for popular Muriwai Beach during alert level 3

 Councils have been advised to keep public toilets closed unless deemed necessary for specific reasons, like servicing key public transport and service routes, and essential workers.

-West Auckland councillor Linda Cooper said the Government's decision to allow regional travel is creating problems in places where toilets remain closed.
+West Auckland councillor Linda Cooper told Newstalk ZB the Government's decision to allow regional travel is creating problems in places where toilets remain closed.

 "We've got people driving in their droves already, driving long distances to our West Coast beaches and other beaches.